tomxelliott/medicapp1.0/README.md

 All of the commands used to run this project are carried out on a _bash_ shell.

-You will find all requirements for this project in [requirements.txt](medicapp/requirements.txt) and once you have set up and initiated your virtual environment, you can run the command below to install all of the requirements for this project.
+You will find all requirements for this project in [requirements.txt](medicapp/requirements.txt) and once you have set up and initiated your virtual environment, you can run the following command to install all of the requirements for this project:

 ```
 pip install -r requirements.txt